| What

 is group B streptococcus (group B strep)?
+Group B

 streptococcus (group B strep) is a bacterium that causes